AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to use Hardhat to deploy on Shibuya.md

 npm init -y
 ```

-After the command above, you will the following return message.
+After the command above, you will see the following return message.

 ```
 Wrote to /Users/suguruseo/Documents/Astar Work/hardhat/test-hardhat/hardhat_test/package.json:{